 I wrote up a few strategies that have worked for me when teaching students who have ADHD.
-Check first to see if the student has an IEP or a 504 plan.
-If they have either of these plans, the accommodations may already be in place in which case it’s the teacher’s legal obligation to follow through on the plan.
+Check first to see if the student has an IEP or a 504 plan What is an IEP?.
+If they have either of these plans, the accommodations may already be in place, in which case it’s the teacher’s legal obligation to follow through on the plan.
 ADHD is not one of the 13 categories of disability under IDEA (Individuals with Disabilities Education Act).
 Students with ADHD might be eligible under “Other Health Impaired” for special education services.

 If you are a student teacher, check with your collaborating teacher before trying any new strategies.
 It’s important to take data to see if the support strategy is effective.
 The information you collect can be given to the behavior support teacher and collaborating teacher to help modify how you are supporting the student.
 Remember if a strategy is NOT working over a period of time (for example, repeated verbal redirection), take data to support that it is not working and try something new.
 Students who hear too many negatives and commands may eventually refuse to cooperate.
 Remain positive and supportive, and focus on progress (however small).Here are a few ideas to try…

 - Increase motivation-Follow classroom-wide behavior incentive systems.
-Find out what is motivating to the student.
+Find out what motivates the student.
 Sometimes what motivates a student changes from day-to-day and hour by hour so continue to do a “reinforcer assessment” often.

 - Break tasks into smaller chunks with breaks built in.
 For example, take a worksheet and fold it in half.
 Have the student complete the first half of the worksheet followed by a break.
 After the break, the student should complete the second half of the worksheet and receive the pre-determined reward.
 Completing only half a worksheet may be less daunting and less visually distracting than seeing the whole worksheet.
 By knowing ahead of time when the breaks will be can help decrease stress and anxiety for the student.